wahl horse clipping supplies

 The most practical tip for deciding if it’s too hot to ride

-When in doubt, don’t ride.
-There are endless things to engage your horse, and sometimes the hot weather demands that high temperatures = a day off.
+• When in doubt, don’t ride.
+There are endless ways to engage your horse, and sometimes the hot weather demands a day off.

 Go Shopping